Gog and Magog: Names

-The names are mentioned together in Ezekiel chapter 38, where Gog is an individual and Magog is his land.
+The names are mentioned together in Ezekiel Chapter 38, where Gog is an individual and Magog is his land.
 The meaning of the name Gog remains uncertain, and in any case, the author of the Ezekiel prophecy seems to attach no particular importance to it.
 Efforts have been made to identify him with various individuals, notably Gyges, a king of Lydia in the early 7th century BC, but many scholars do not believe he is related to any historical person.

-In Genesis 10 Magog is described as a son of Japheth, grandson of Noah, although there is no mention there of a person named Gog.
+In Genesis 10 Magog is described as a son of Japheth, and a grandson of Noah, although there is no mention there of a person named Gog.
 The name Magog itself is of obscure origin.
 It is often associated with Assyrian mat-Gugu, "Land of Gyges", i.e., Lydia.
 Alternatively, Gog may be derived from Magog rather than the other way around, and "Magog" may be code for Babylon.